riak/riak.github.io/docs/developing/api/http/mapreduce.md

 ---
-title: "HTTP MapReduce"
+title: "MapReduce"
 id: http_mapreduce
+slug: mapreduce
+sidebar_position: 8
 ---

-[MapReduce](/riak/kv/2.2.3/developing/usage/mapreduce) is a generic way to query Riak by specifying inputs and constructing a set of map, reduce, and link phases through which data will flow.
+[MapReduce](/docs/developing/usage/mapreduce) is a generic way to query Riak by specifying inputs and constructing a set of map, reduce, and link phases through which data will flow.

 ## Request